Nikoghos Tahmizian

-His research into the musical heritage of Armenia revealed and explained the most crucial periods in the history of Armenian music and its notorious representatives.
+His research into the musical heritage of Armenia revealed and explained the most crucial periods in the history of Armenian music and its famous representatives.
 He brought to life the musical contributions of Mesrop Mashtots (5th century), Sahak Partev (Isaac of Armenia, 4th/5th century), Movses Khorenatsi (5th century), Gregory of Narek (Grigor Narekatsi, 10th century), Nerses Shnorhali (12th century), Sayat-Nova (18th century), Makar Yekmalian (19th century), Dikran Tchouhadjian (19th century), Komitas (early 20th century) and others.
 His work placed an overall historical perspective of the musical development in Armenia from 5th to 20th Centuries.
 He categorized the period from ancient times to the 12th century as an ascending era, and the timeframe from 13th to 18th centuries as a period of creative decline.